JPCortesP/Destiny-PCL-Wrapper/README.md

 from https://www.bungie.net/en/Clan/Post/39966/85087279/0/0 instructions, go to https://www.bungie.net/en/User/API.

 ## How to get it
-- Daily Builds, on Nugget.
-Add https://ci.appveyor.com/nuget/destiny-pcl-wrapper-CurrentMaster as a source.
+- Currently, is avaibale in nuget as "DestinyPCL" and with the default Win32 implementation of the manifest as "DestinyPCL.Win32Manifest".
 This nugget package feed will be updated everytime a new commit is done on master.
 I'll try to avoid to push to master any non-working version.